Jawahar Singh, Ph.D.

 NIPGR, New Delhi, India

-Ph.D. in Plant Biology — Discovered 17 LysM receptor-like kinases for Nod factor perception in chickpea.
+Ph.D. in Plant Biology with Prof. Praveen K. Verma — Discovered 17 LysM receptor-like kinases for Nod factor perception in chickpea.
 Identified MAP kinases as critical signal transducers from membrane to nucleus.

 2015–2016